AI Glossary

 Hallucination

 An instance of AI-generated content not based on real data, presenting factually incorrect or nonsensical information as if it were true.
-While "hallucination" is the commonly used term in AI, confabulation would be a more technically accurate descriptor for this phenomenon.
+While "hallucination" is the commonly used term in AI, confabulation is a more technically accurate descriptor for this phenomenon.

 Hardware Acceleration